Drought status and water supply

 Western thinks about your water constantly so you don’t have to.
 We are continuing to invest in programs and facilities to further expand water supply reliability for customers.
 These investments are designed to lessen the impact of prolonged droughts such as the one we are currently experiencing.
 Just five years ago, Western and its Riverside customers were 100 percent dependent upon water imported from the Metropolitan Water District of Southern California (MWD) through the State Water Project and California River Aqueduct.
 Today, that dependence is down to about 60 percent.

 Western also has a Water Supply Shortage Contingency Plan in place to strategically reduce water consumption during drought and water supply emergencies.
+Learn more about Western's drought response actions.

 Western is committed to supporting the conservation efforts in Northern California, promoting state voluntary guidelines and the One Water approach of The Metropolitan Water District of Southern California.
 This means, Western and its customers will continue to keep up the good work of saving water here in Southern California and stepping up water use efficiency efforts when needed.